Earwax: Excess earwax (impacted cerumen)

 Impacted cerumen may improve on its own, but treatment by a doctor is generally safe and effective.
 Hearing usually returns completely after the impacted earwax is removed.

-Hearing aids may be associated with increased earwax impaction, as they prevent earwax from being removed from the ear canal, thus causing blockage which leads to it being impacted.
-It is estimated to be the cause of 60–80% of hearing aid faults.
-Earwax can get into a hearing aid's vents and receivers, and degrades the components inside the hearing aid due to its acidity.
+Hearing aids may be associated with increased earwax impaction by blocking earwax from leaving the ear canal.
+Earwax can also get into a hearing aid's vents and receivers, and degrade the components inside the hearing aid due to its acidity.
+Earwax is estimated to be the cause of 60–80% of hearing aid faults.
 Excessive earwax can also cause tinnitus, a constant ringing in the ears, ear fullness, hearing loss and ear pain.

+Impacted earwax is more common in those with Down's syndrome, due to the smaller, curved shape of the ear canal.

 Treatment

 Movement of the jaw helps the ears' natural cleaning process.
 The American Academy of Otolaryngology discourages earwax removal, unless the excess earwax is symptomatic.

 While a number of methods of earwax removal are effective, their comparative merits have not been determined.
 A number of softeners are effective; however, if this is not sufficient, the most common method of cerumen removal is syringing with warm water.
-A curette method is more likely to be used by audiologists and otolaryngologists when the ear canal is partially occluded and the material is not adhering to the skin of the ear canal.
-Cotton swabs, on the other hand, push most of the earwax farther into the ear canal and remove only a small portion of the top layer of wax that happens to adhere to the fibers of the swab.
+A curette method is more likely to be used by audiologists and otolaryngologists when the ear canal is partially occluded and the material is not adhering to the skin of the ear canal, but due to the high skill level needed to not damage the eardrum, is limited.
+Cotton swabs are not recommended as they push most of the earwax farther into the ear canal and remove only a small portion of the top layer of wax that happens to adhere to the fibers of the swab.